AlexWendland/public-note/OMSCS/CS7641/Week 3 - Ensemble Bagging and Boosting.md

 ![[Bagging]]

-[[Bagging]] treated all data points evening and didn't focus on whether we performed well or poorly on a given data point to pick the next subset.
+[[Bagging]] treated all data points equally and didn't focus on whether we performed well or poorly on a given data point to pick the next subset.
 If we fixed this we could potentially tighten up our model.

 ## Error rate and weak learners